prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 If the Steering Committee cannot identify maintainers for a repository, record it as unmaintained.
 Its MAINTAINERS.md file must not name a Maintainers team; instead, it must contain a comment explaining that the repository is unmaintained and looking for contributors.

-### Special handling for `prometheus/prometheus`
+### Special handling for `prometheus/prometheus` and `prometheus-community/helm-charts`

 The prometheus/prometheus repository is organized around multiple components and areas of ownership.
-This proposal does not attempt to replace or simplify that structure.
+Similarly, prometheus-community/helm-charts is organized around independently maintained charts, with largely distinct maintainer sets represented by path-specific CODEOWNERS rules.
+This proposal does not attempt to replace or simplify either structure.

-The repository still receives a dedicated prometheus-maintainers team, and human repository permissions should still be inherited through teams.
+Both repositories still receive their dedicated repository Maintainers teams, and human repository permissions should still be inherited through teams.
 However:

-* Keep its existing MAINTANIERS.md file unchanged during this migration.
+* Keep their existing MAINTAINERS.md and CODEOWNERS files unchanged during this migration.
-* Do not add prometheus-maintainers as a repository-wide CODEOWNER through this proposal.
+* Do not add prometheus-maintainers or helm-charts-maintainers as repository-wide CODEOWNERS through this proposal.
+* Preserve the existing path-specific ownership rules and approval workflows.
-* Delegate future changes to its ownership and MAINTAINERS.md model to the repository's existing decision-making process.
+* Delegate future changes to these ownership and MAINTAINERS.md models to each repository's existing decision-making process.
-* Address the relationship between its repository team and component owners in a separate future proposal.
+* Address the relationship between the repository teams and component or chart owners in a separate future proposal.

 ### Inventory